speechly/cli/docs/speechly_create.md

 ## speechly create

-Create a new application in the current context (project)
+Create a new application in the current project

 ```
 speechly create [<application name>] [flags]